MarwanNour/SEAL-FYP-Logistic-Regression/README.md

 The values I have used are `{60, 40, 40, 60}` with a `poly_modulus_degree = 8192` which yields a `coeff_modulus` of `200 bits` in total which is below max bit count for the `poly_modulus_degree`: `CoeffModulus::MaxBitCount(8192)` returns `218`.
 The initial scale is set to `2^40`.
 At the last level, this leaves us `60-40 = 20 bits` of precision before the decimal point and around `10 to 20 bits` of precision after the decimal point.
 Since our intermediate primes are `40 bits` which is very close to `2^40` we are able to achieve stabilization as described earlier.

 In the example, we're evaluating the polynomial `PI*x^3 + 0.4x + 1`.
 When computing `x^2` (to compute `x^3` later), you will notice that the scale will grow to `2^80`.
 After rescaling the new scale should be close to `2^40` (NOT equal).

+### 5 - Rotation
+`Rotation` can be used in both BFV and CKKS schemes.
+It is a mechanism that allows you to rotate the encrypted vectors cyclically.
+It requires special keys called `Galois keys` which can be generated from the `KeyGenerator` class.
+It is possible to rotate the columns and rotate the rows.
+Rotations usually don't consume any noise budget.
+However, this is only the case when the special prime is at least as large as the other primes.
+The same applies for `relinearization`.